ospocommunity/website/content/sessions/keynote-2025.md

 ### Speakers:
 <img src="images/speaker/2025.png" width="200" />
 <br>
-Linjiang Lien, CEO of SelectDB, former director of Baidu, has over 12 years of experience in R&D and commercialization in the field of big data and cloud computing, and is one of the earliest generation of Hadoop engineers in China.
+Linjiang Lian, CEO of SelectDB, former director of Baidu, has over 12 years of experience in R&D and commercialization in the field of big data and cloud computing, and is one of the earliest generation of Hadoop engineers in China.